 Any researchers (including postgraduate students) who would like to be included in this list, or would like to have their entry altered, are welcome to contact Ibrahim Abraham, Principal Investigator of the project.

 Biography: Nick is an interdisciplinary scientist who works with stakeholders and policy makers on ways to understand and influence the direction and pace of change in social-ecological systems.
 His recent work is on systems impacted by economic and climatic change on Australia’s coast, in the Murray Darling Basin and Africa.
 His understanding of social-ecological change and inertia have been deepened by long term political activism and observation of social change in southern Africa, the UK and Australia.

 Biography: Ibrahim joined the ANU in late 2018 as the Hans Mol Research Fellow in Religion and the Social Sciences, based in the Humanities Research Centre.
-He is currently working on his second monograph, Race, Class and Christianity in South Africa, under contract with Routledge, facilitating a small research project on the status of African studies at ANU and co-editing the Journal for the Academic Study of Religion.
+His books include Race, Class and Christianity in South Africa: Middle-Class Moralities (Routledge, 2021).
 Areas of expertise: Sociology; Cultural Studies; Religion and Religious Studies.
 Region of expertise: South Africa.